TID-Lab/aggie/testing.md

-Incidents
+Groups
 ---------

-1. With at least a few reports and no incidents, go to `/reports`.
+1. With at least a few reports and no groups, go to `/reports`.
-2. Click `Add` in the incident column of one of the reports [modal appears suggesting you create a new incident]
+2. Click `Add` in the group column of one of the reports [modal appears suggesting you create a new group]
-3. Click `create a new incident` [create incident modal appears]
+3. Click `create a new group` [create group modal appears]
-4. Add a title for the incident
+4. Add a title for the group
 5. Begin typing `mac` in the location field [locations starting with `mac` should be suggested]
-6. Select a location and save the incident [modal closes]
+6. Select a location and save the group [modal closes]
-7. Select 3 reports with the checkboxes and click `Add to incident` [modal opens with the previously created incident]
+7. Select 3 reports with the checkboxes and click `Add to group` [modal opens with the previously created group]
-8. Add the reports to that incident [incident column updates]
+8. Add the reports to that group [group column updates]
-9. Go to `/incidents` [in `Title` column incident shows correct number of reports]
+9. Go to `/groups` [in `Title` column group shows correct number of reports]
-10. View the incident you have just created [incident shows the 3 reports that were added]
+10. View the group you have just created [group shows the 3 reports that were added]
 11. Click the `Edit` button [edit modal appears]
-12. Add one tag and save the incident [incident is updated]
+12. Add one tag and save the group [group is updated]
-13. Flag one report in the incident view page [the report is flagged]
+13. Flag one report in the group view page [the report is flagged]
 14. Click `Create Group` [modal appears]
 15. Begin typing `mac` in the location field [locations starting with `mac` should be suggested]
-16. Pick a a location, enter a title and save the incident [incident is saved successfully]
+16. Pick a a location, enter a title and save the group [group is saved successfully]

 Users and emails